 Deleting named ranges

 Note: If you have formulas that refer to named ranges, you may want to update the formulas first before removing names.
 Otherwise, you'll see #NAME? errors in formulas that still refer to deleted names.
-Always save your worksheet before removing named ranges in case you have have problems and need to revert to the original.
+Always save your worksheet before removing named ranges in case you have problems and need to revert to the original.

 Named ranges adjust when deleting and inserting cells